meltyourface/blank/posts/Medea/Seven-Hermetic-Principles-Ancient-Guides-for-Self-Mastery/index.md

 Practical Application: Practices like energy healing, consecrating magical tools, and imbuing talismans with intent exploit the concept of vibration to manifest metaphysical effects.

-Ritual: The use of sound, such as singing bowls or chanting, can harmonize and manipulate the vibrational frequencies of the surrounding environment.
+**Ritual**: The use of sound, such as singing bowls or chanting, can harmonize and manipulate the vibrational frequencies of the surrounding environment.

 ### IV.
 The Principle of Polarity